kuieless/RAMF-Aphid-Honeydew-Excretion-Behavior-Recognition/README.md

-# We are currently organizing the code.
+# Due to the complexity of the current codebase and environment, we are actively working on streamlining and optimizing the code.

 # RAMF-Aphid-Honeydew-Excretion-Behavior-Recognition
 The codes、datasets、weights of paper《High-Throughput End-to-End Aphid Honeydew Excretion Behavior Recognition Method Based on Rapid Adaptive Motion-Feature Fusion》